Projects

 Pipeline Tests

 Now you are set to start implementing the projects.
-Once you make the final commit and push for your project, on Gitlab, please find your repository online.
-Then,
+Once you make the final commit

-1. Click the Build button on the leftside bar
+button on the leftside bar - Click

-2. Click Pipelines on the leftside bar
+on the leftside bar

 The topmost status will show whether you passed any of the project tests in this class.
 Each stage represents the following stages: Project Deques, Project Autocomplete, Project Priority Queues, Priority Shortest Paths, and all Projects.
 Make sure there is a green checkmark for the stage for the associated project you are submitting.

-While you can run the tests locally on your own computer (in src/test/java) and check that you pass them, TAs will be using this pipeline to ensure that your code passes the tests.
+) and check that you pass them, TAs will be using this pipeline to ensure that your code passes the tests.

 Running Husky Maps

 Husky Maps is a web app for mapping the world, searching for places, and navigating around Seattle.
-Three projects, after Deques, will help implement it (MapServer)!
+Three projects, after Deques, will help implement it (MapServer

 [main] INFO io.javalin.Javalin - Starting Javalin ...